Last Updated on February 18, 2024 by Maryam Siddiqui

 Out of all the things that could happen to you on the Azores, hate crimes aren’t one of them.
 Expats in the Azores live in utmost peace and relaxation.
 Rest assured, you’ll be safe even if you’re a digital nomad living alone.

-In case you didn’t know, Portugal is ranked as the fourth-safest country by the Global Peace Index 2021.
+In case you didn’t know, Portugal is ranked as the seventh-safest country by the Global Peace Index 2023.
 That’s one reason the islands have become a hotspot for expat retirees.
 Who’d want to worry about street crimes instead of sipping on some delicious vinho?
 Not us!

 While it’s true that the Azores are safe and secure, we recommend staying vigilant of your surroundings no matter which country you’re in.
 At the very least, petty crimes like pickpocketing are unfortunately common in tourist regions.